-SB/RH Holdings, LLC., a Delaware limited liability company ("SB/RH", or the "Company"), is a diversified global branded consumer products company.
-SB/RH Holdings, LLC, is a wholly owned subsidiary of Spectrum Brands Holdings, Inc. ("SB Holdings", or the "Parent").
+Spectrum Brands Holdings, Inc., a Delaware corporation ("SB Holdings" or the "Company"), is a diversified global branded consumer products company.
 SB Holdings' common stock trades on the New York Stock Exchange (the "NYSE") under the symbol "SPB."

-The Company's operations include the worldwide manufacturing and marketing of alkaline, zinc carbon and hearing aid batteries, as well as aquariums and aquatic health supplies and the designing and marketing of rechargeable batteries, batterypowered lighting products, electric shavers and accessories, grooming products and hair care appliances.
+The Company's operations include the worldwide manufacturing and marketing of alkaline, zinc carbon and hearing aid batteries, as well as aquariums and aquatic health supplies and the designing and marketing of rechargeable batteries, battery-powered lighting products, electric shavers and accessories, grooming products and hair care appliances.
 The Company's operations also include the manufacturing and marketing of specialty pet supplies.
 The Company also manufactures and markets herbicides, insecticides and insect repellents in North America.
 The Company also designs, markets and distributes a broad range of branded small appliances and personal care products.
 The Company also designs, markets, distributes and sells certain hardware, home improvement and plumbing products.
 The Company's operations utilize manufacturing and product development facilities located in the United States ("U.S."), Europe, Latin America and Asia.

 On May 21, 2015, the Company acquired Armored AutoGroup Parent, Inc. ("AAG").
 AAG is a consumer products company consisting primarily of Armor All and STP products, two of the most recognizable brands in the automotive aftermarket appearance products and performance chemicals categories, respectively, and the AC/PRO brand of do-it-yourself automotive air conditioner recharge products.
-For information pertaining to the AAG acquisition, see Note 13, "Acquisitions."
+For information pertaining to the AAG acquisition, see Note 14, "Acquisitions."